survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Defining a Split Point Using a Dynamic `import`

-A simple way to illustrate the idea might be to set up a module that contains a string that will replace the text of our demo button.
+A quick way to illustrate the idea might be to set up a module that contains a string that will replace the text of our demo button.
 Set up a file as follows:

 **app/lazy.js**